spacetelescope/crds/docs/doc/source/command_line_tools.rst

     optional arguments:
       -h, --help            show this help message and exit --contexts [CONTEXT [CONTEXT ...]]
-                            Specify a list of CRDS mappings to operate on: .pmap, .imap, or .rmap --range MIN:MAX       Operate for pipeline context ids (.pmaps) between <MIN> and <MAX>.
+                            Specify a list of CRDS mappings to operate on: .pmap, .imap, or .rmap or date-based specification --range MIN:MAX       Operate for pipeline context ids (.pmaps) between <MIN> and <MAX>.
       --all                 Operate with respect to all known CRDS contexts.
       --files [FILES [FILES ...]]